kubernetes-sigs/cluster-api-provider-vsphere/docs/gpu-vgpu.md

       template: '${VSPHERE_TEMPLATE}'
       thumbprint: '${VSPHERE_TLS_THUMBPRINT}'
       pciDevices:
-        - vgpuProfile: "grid_t4-1a" # value from above
+        - vGPUProfile: "grid_t4-1a" # value from above
 ```

 Set the required values for the other fields and the cluster template is ready for use.